Services

 If you have sealed or expunged records that appear on your FBI background check, you may need to provide additional documentation to requesting organizations explaining the legal status of these records.
 Some jurisdictions provide certificates of disposition that can help clarify the current legal status of old charges.

-8. Can I dispute information on my FBI background check?
+8. Can I dispute incorrect information on my FBI background check?

 Yes, if you find incorrect information on your FBI background check, you can request corrections through the FBI’s Challenge process.
 This involves submitting documentation that proves the information is incorrect, such as court records showing different dispositions or proof of identity theft.